safe-scan-ai/cancer-ai/README.md

 ### Validator

-1. Contact us on [Discord](https://discord.gg/XedfWAUK) to request the Dataset API key which will enable you to pull resources for testing researchers and generation of synthetic queries.
+1. Contact us on [Safe Scan Discord, #validator-support](https://discord.gg/PZevpMJrfW) to request the Dataset API key which will enable you to pull resources for testing researchers and generation of synthetic queries.
 2. Setup config parameters which can be found in ./neurons/cancer_ai/utils/config.py.
 You can either provide these parameters with the flags when running the validator.py or adjust the default values for the config parameters in the config.py file directly.
 The fetched in previous step api key is one of the parameters.
 3. Run the validator.py with our subnet <subnet_id> flag.
 Example can be found here: https://github.com/opentensor/bittensor-subnet-template/blob/main/docs/running_on_mainnet.md